- Antique Diamonds

 Joseph fashioned the Cullinan into 21 gems, ranging from less than a carat to 70+ carat rocks.
 The stones cut from the Cullinan diamond, all flawless, are exhibited at the Crown Jewels collection at the Tower of London.

 Classic (Antique) Cushions are rare, timeless, and sophisticated jewels.
 In the trade, they are known as Old Miners.
-The Antique Cushion’s high-contrast faceting mutes color perception, so they look whiter than their modern counterparts.
+The Antique Cushion’s high-contrast faceting mutes color perception, so it looks whiter than its modern counterparts.
 The Antique Cushion’s prized mix of fragmented brilliance and extreme dispersion is also unmatched.

 Cushion Brilliants are essentially round brilliants with a pillow-like shape.
 Their pavilion facets originate at the culet and extend to the girdle in a star-like fashion.
 A stone loses its spot on the top of the cushion’s Mount Olympus and becomes Cushion Brilliant when it matches at least three of the following criteria: